azavgo/greencottage/README.md

-# greencottage
+# Green Cottage
-Website to make a booking using a calendar
+Website to booking my cottage for a short holiday by clicking a check in and check out dates on a calendar.